 There are nine modules in the course, which are the same for either fixed or rotary wing including six mandatory modules.
-Students enrolled in the Master of Science degree program will receive credits towards their master's degree and can complete the remaining modules on a part-time basis.
+Students enrolled in the master's degree program will receive credits towards their master's degree and can complete the remaining modules on a part-time basis.